Who wouldn’t want to visit Venice?

 Take in the Carnival Festivities

 This annual festival corresponding with the Christian celebration of Lent dates back to 1162 and is famous the world over for its elaborate masks.
+Venice is considered one of the best places to enjoy the carnival festivities which lasts more than two weeks!

 Go Window Shopping on Ponte Rialto